Overview of the Three Turnings

 The Third Turning of the Wheel of Dharma

 In the final series of teachings, all phenomena are perfectly divided into three categories: imputed, dependent and truly established.
-The truly established, which is the absolute truth, is taught by proving definitively that the unconditioned absolute space of all phenomena, our own naturally arising wisdom free from all conceptual elaboration, is the nature of the great Middle Way.
-Concepts of real things as really existent and unreal things as empty, and even extremely subtle mental extremes are shown to be mere conceptual ideas and subtle thought.
-Then, we are taught how to enter into the sphere of the enlightened mind, the inconceivable wisdom in which all the bases for such views have been abandoned.
-Therefore, this too is a teaching on the ultimately profound truth of the path as a means to abandon the subtle negative tendencies related to origination.
+The truly established, which is the absolute truth, is taught by proving definitively that the unconditioned absolute space of all phenomena, our own naturally arising wisdom free from all conceptual elaboration, is the nature of the Great Middle Way.
+Any concepts of real things being existent and unreal things being empty, and even extremely subtle mental extremes, are shown to be mere conceptual ideas and subtle thought.
+Then, we are taught how to enter the sphere of the enlightened mind, the inconceivable wisdom in which all the bases for further views have been abandoned.
+This too is therefore a teaching on the ultimately profound truth of the path, as a means to abandon subtle negative tendencies related to origination.

 The Secret Mantrayāna

-The environments and inhabitants of saṃsāra, which make up the truth of suffering, are spoken of in terms of how they actually are and how they appear.
+Here, we describe the environments and inhabitants of saṃsāra, which make up the truth of suffering, according to (1) how they actually are and (2) how they appear.

-With regard to the karma and mental afflictions of the truth of origination, there are two alternatives: one is to bring them onto the path through recognizing their nature and the other is to let them run their course and originate suffering.
-The way to bring them onto the path is as follows: Whatever afflictive emotions arise, if we allow ourselves to settle gently into the emotion itself, without trying particularly to block it or cultivate it, its energy will be released upon the fundamental ground of mind, like a block of ice melting into water, or a wave dissolving back into the ocean.
+For the karma and mental afflictions of the truth of origination, there are two alternatives: one is to bring them onto the path through recognizing their nature, and the other is to let them run their course and originate suffering.
+The way to bring them onto the path is as follows.
+Whichever afflictive emotions arise, if we allow ourselves to settle gently into the emotion itself, without trying to suppress or cultivate it, its energy will be released in the fundamental ground of mind, just as a block of ice melts into water, or a wave dissolves into the ocean.
 The essence of the afflictive emotion itself, which is fundamental wisdom beyond concepts, will arise nakedly and distinctly.
-As this happens, there is no need to apply some other antidote; the mental affliction itself dawns as wisdom, so that origination becomes the truth of the path.
-Therefore this is known as ‘taking afflictions as the path’.
+As this happens, there is no need to apply some other antidote: the mental affliction itself dawns as wisdom, so that origination becomes the truth of the path.
+This is therefore known as taking afflictions as the path.

-As for how they become origination, if we do not have this special wisdom and skilful means, we will slip into ordinary patterns in both our intentions and our actions, and, by doing so, accumulate karma and be compelled to wander endlessly in saṃsāra.
-This is how they become the true origination of suffering.
+As for how actions become origination, if we do not have this special wisdom and skilful means, we slip into ordinary patterns of both intention and action, and, by doing so, accumulate karma, as a result of which we are compelled to wander endlessly in saṃsāra.
+This is how they become the true origin of suffering.

-Therefore, if we understand the key points of vajrayana like this, and we have the confidence of realization and experience, we can recognize the nature of the reality of suffering to be cessation, and take origination as the true path, so that the causes and effects of saṃsāra become the causes and effects of nirvāṇa.
-What is to be abandoned becomes the remedy and we gain the realization of the indivisibility of saṃsāra and nirvāṇa.
+Therefore, if we understand the key points of Vajrayana like this and have the confidence of realization and experience, we can recognize the nature of the reality of suffering to be cessation and take the origin as the true path, so that the causes and effects of saṃsāra become the causes and effects of nirvāṇa.
+What is to be abandoned becomes the remedy, and we gain the realization of the indivisibility of saṃsāra and nirvāṇa.

 These four truths, the direct teaching of the first turning,